Perception, Control and Hardware for In-Hand Slip-Aware Object Manipulation with Parallel Grippers: Related Work

 \subsection{Contributions and Overview}

-This paper presents a high-performance gripper and sensor design that facilitates in-hand slippage in both linear and rotational directions using simple controllers.
-It also enables the estimation of Stribeck friction parameters \cite{Stribeck1902} and contact radius for manipulation of unfamiliar objects.
-The key contributions are as follows:
+This paper presents an \textcolor{blue1}{architecture} for in-hand slip-aware control, featuring a high-performance sensorized gripper.
+The \textcolor{blue1}{architecture} facilitates in-hand slippage in both linear and rotational directions using simple controllers.
+These slip-aware controllers enables us to extend the capabilities of parallel grippers and relax the assumption of a rigid grasp.
+Initial estimation of Stribeck friction parameters \cite{Stribeck1902} and the contact radius allows for manipulation of unfamiliar non-fragile planar objects.
+The key contributions are: \begin{enumerate} \item \textbf{High-performance parallel gripper:} Designed for in-hand slip-aware control with rapid, precise force regulation.
+Unlike \cite{Francisco2016adaptive} and \cite{controlledSlipCostanzo2023}, which use velocity-controlled grippers for force control, we develop a direct force actuation-based gripper.
+In contrast to \cite{Arimotoetal1999}, which uses deformation derivatives and adaptive PI control, we employ a simple PI controller without deformation derivatives, relying on standard techniques like saturation and gain scheduling, and validate its performance for time-varying references.

+\item \textbf{Planar velocity sensors:} In-hand sensors that accurately measure planar sliding velocity at the contact -- both linear and rotational -- and can be mounted atop of F/T sensors.
+In contrast to prior approaches to in-hand slip-aware control \cite{controlledSlipCostanzo2023, Francisco2016adaptive} and tactile optical tracking \cite{maldonado12improving, OpticalMouseSensorSani2011, OpticalMouseSensorHöver2010}, our novel sensor set-up enables planar slip-aware control for parallel grippers through independent in-hand measurements of contact forces and sliding velocities.

-\begin{enumerate} \item \textbf{High-performance parallel gripper:} Engineered for in-hand slip-aware control with rapid and precise closed-loop force control. \item \textbf{Planar velocity sensors:} Sensors that accurately measure relative velocity at the contact and can be mounted on top of F/T sensors. \item \textbf{In-hand estimation of contact properties:} The proposed sensors and their configuration enable rapid estimation of contact properties at object pick up. \item \textbf{Slip-aware controllers:} Leveraging the custom gripper, sensors, and contact estimation, this work introduces four simple slip-aware controllers: trajectory-following for gravity-assisted linear and rotational slippage, hinge control with linear slip-avoidance, and slip-avoidance. \end{enumerate}
+\item \textbf{In-hand estimation of contact properties:} The proposed \textcolor{blue1}{architecture}, based on independent measurements of contact forces and velocities, enable rapid estimation of contact properties at the moment of object pickup—relying solely on in-hand sensing, in contrast to other approaches for in-hand sliding manipulation \cite{tactileSensingMaria2015, Francisco2016adaptive}. \item \textbf{Slip-aware controllers:} Leveraging the custom gripper, sensors, and contact estimation, this work introduces—unlike prior approaches \cite{controlledSlipCostanzo2023, Francisco2016adaptive, GloumakovFastInHandSlip2024, LinearVelControlChen2021}—the first \textcolor{blue1}{architecture} demonstrating both pure linear and rotational gravity-assisted in-hand slippage.
+We present four simple slip-aware controllers: trajectory-following for gravity-assisted linear and rotational slip, hinge control with linear slip-avoidance, and slip-avoidance. \end{enumerate}